Geometric Planar Networks on Bichromatic Points: Non-crossing Hamiltonian Path for Collinear Points

-First, we give a constructive proof for the existence of such a path for any configuration of points.
-The construction itself takes polynomial time, hence giving a polynomial time algorithm for computation of such a path.
-In the following, we describe the construction.
+In the light of the above discussion, we would like to find a non-crossing Hamiltonian path each of whose edges is a circular arc that lies either above or below $H$.
+First, we give a simple and intuitive construction of such a path for any configuration of points.
+The construction itself takes polynomial time, hence giving a polynomial-time algorithm for computation of such a path.
+Later, we give a more involved algorithm that runs in linear time.